Touring with Gibbo

 Armidale city has a very 'young' feel to it due to the fact that it host the University of New England (UNE) and many private schools.
 It is also quite wealthy because of education and the wealth that has traditionaly come from ther grazing industry, cattle, but especially sheep.
 These two different industries ethos and culture permeate the city and it's envions.
 The buildings are substantial and beautiful.

-Day 1 I suggest that you investigate Armidale and what surrounds the city.
+On your first day in New England, I suggest that you investigate Armidale and what surrounds the city.

 * The Churches: The catholic Cathedral is just stunning, showing the depth of wealth of the New England region in ther 19th Century.
 There are a lot of churches in and around Armidale of all denominations.